Tencent/TurboTransformers/README.md

 ## TODO
-Currently (June 2020), In the near futuer, we will add support for low-precision models (CPU int8, GPU FP16).
+Currently (June 2020), In the near future, we will add support for low-precision models (CPU int8, GPU FP16).
 **Looking forwards to your contribution!**

-## Lisence
+## License
 BSD 3-Clause License

 ## Known Issues
 1. The results of Turbo Transformers may be different from the results of PyTorch after 2 digits behind the decimal point.
 The diff mainly comes from Bert Output Layer.
-We use a approximate GELU algorithm, which may be different from PyTorch.
+We use an approximate GELU algorithm, which may be different from PyTorch.
 2. Turbo and PyTorch share the same MKL.
 MKL of PyTorch 1.5.0 may slow in Turbo.
-Reasons needs to be determined.
+Reasons need to be determined.
 Download PyTorch version to 1.1.0 will improve Turbo's Performance.
 3. onnxruntime-cpu==1.4.0 and onnxruntime-gpu==1.3.0 can not work simultaneously.

 ## History
-1. Janurary 2021 v0.6.0, TurboTransformers supports smart batching.
+1. January 2021 v0.6.0, TurboTransformers supports smart batching.
 2. July 2020 v0.4.0, TurboTransformers used onnxruntime as cpu backend, supports GPT2.
 Anded a Quantized BERT.
 3. July 2020 v0.3.1, TurboTransformers added support for ALbert, Roberta on CPU/GPU.
 4. June 2020 v0.3.0, TurboTransformers added support for Transformer Decoder on CPU/GPU.